gaberull/excel_gcp_mysql_webapp/README.md

+# Excel File to MySQL DB Uploader

-# Automate Adding of Employee info Excel Files to MySQL DB on GCP Server with Automated B-day Notification Email
+Automate Adding of Employee info in Excel spreadsheets to a MySQL database on GCP Server with Automated birthday Notification Email

 ## This application performs the following tasks

-- Uploads an excel file (initially) to Google cloud storage bucket using Google Storage API calls and API key
+- Uploads an excel file (.xlsx) to a Google cloud storage bucket using Google Storage API calls and API key
-  - Coule possibly change verification method to OAuth2 in the near future
 - Sends POST request to Apache2 web server back-end containing action to perform, using API key authorization
-- Downloads xlsx file to local folder on Google Cloud Compute Engine VM from Google Cloud Storage bucket on the back-end
+- Downloads .xlsx file to Apache local folder for processing on Google Cloud Compute Engine VM server from Google Cloud Storage bucket
-- Converts Excel file to csv according to chosen formatting specifications
+- Converts Excel file to .csv file according to chosen formatting specifications
-- Imports .csv file into MySQL database
+- Imports .csv file into hosted MySQL database
   - Authenticates user and grants permission to use and change the MySQL database
 - Returns POST request containing file upload metadata, various success/fail messages, and new file locations
 - Displays the data from the spreadsheet file in the ```index.php``` page
-  - ***Possibly using spreadsheets.js***
+  - ***Possibly formatted using spreadsheets.js (not implemented as of yet)***
-- Schedules and automates sending of emails with SMTP to go out to employees wishing them a happy birthday just before their birth date
+- Schedules and automates sending of SMTP emails with to go out to employees wishing them a happy birthday a few days before their birth-date
 - Updates database of employees when new files are uploaded, or when employee info changes (roughly once per month)
+  - Prior to upload of up-to-date employee spreadsheet, all employees in the MySQL database are marked as "inactive" employees.
+Then the database records are updated and marked as "active" once again as each entry in the spreadsheet is inserted or re-inserted into the MySQL database

-### Objective of Project - Note from Developer
+### Objectives of Project - Note from Developer

-I was kind of learning PHP on the fly on this project, having never worked with it before.
-I was also trying to practice my server-client programming, and setting up webserver type applications and static web pages, as well as learning to use the Ajax, PHP, and HTTP technology stack.
-Also messing around with cloud computing concepts with Apache web server and Google Cloud Platform.
-I have learned quite a bit from working on this project so far.
+I have been learning PHP on the fly on this project, having never worked with it before.
+I have also been brushing-up on my server-client programming and setting up webserver type applications and static web-page concepts, as well as learning more about the Ajax, PHP, and HTTP technology stack.
+Additionally, I have been working at cementing my knowledge of cloud computing concepts, with Apache web server and Google Cloud Platform.
+So far, it has been a very fruitful project.

 **Notes to Self:**